janschill/cern-solid-code-investigation/presentations/20210318-hepix/speaking-notes.md

 Why is this?
 It is because applications are directly intertwined with data.
 The one’s that have the data are in charge.

 ## What Is Solid?

-This is where Solid (Socially Linked Data) comes in.
+This is where Solid (Social Linked Data) comes in.
 Solid breaks the connection by separating data from applications.

 TimBL announced this project for the first time in 2016.